gabledata/recap/SPEC.md

 ### Why is it called a `struct`?

 Struct, record, schema, and object are all common.
-A "schema" containting a "schema" is strange and "objects" usually have methods. "record" could have worked, but seemed less well known.
+A "schema" containing a "schema" is strange and "objects" usually have methods. "record" could have worked, but seemed less well known.
 Thus, I went with "struct".

 ### Why didn't you use a more expressive type system like CUE?

 Frankly, I'm not an academic and I don't have enough specialty in type systems to contribute to that area.
 I did spend time with CUE (and a little with KCL), and found them to be unwieldy.
 I didn't want templating, and I only want to include a small set of constraints in Recap.
 Elaborate type systems and templating felt like overkill.

-Kafka Connect is an schema example that is much more constrained than something like CUE, while still modeling most of what Recap wants to model.
+Kafka Connect is a schema example that is much more constrained than something like CUE, while still modeling most of what Recap wants to model.
 Kafka Connect has [hundreds of source and sink connectors](https://docs.confluent.io/cloud/current/connectors/index.html#preview-connectors).

 [Apache Arrow](https://arrow.apache.org) is in the same vein as Kafka Connect.
 In fact, Recap's base types and many of its `alias`es are taken directly from Apache Arrow.
 Again, Arrow has proven to work with dozens of different databases and data frameworks.